EXPLORING GLACIER LANDSCAPES

 Program lead and co-founder of Girls on Ice Alaska, an Inspiring Girls Expedition.
 Girls on Ice Alaska is a unique, free, backcountry science program for underserved high school girls, focused on developing young women's STEM, art, and mountaineering skills, as well as self-confidence.

 In Dec.
 2016, I participated in the inaugural Homeward Bound expedition, a three-week leadership and strategic program for 78 female scientists from around the world, as featured in Marie Claire and Forbes magazines, for which I was interviewed.
-My experience was also the subject of an Expat Sandwich podcast.
+My experience was also the subject of podcasts from Expat Sandwich and My Home Planet.